JoshtheITwizard/JoshtheITwizard/README.md

 - For work: Joshpeterson316@gmail.com

 - About Me
-  - Graduated from Iowa State University with a bacholors in Management Information Systems.
+  - Graduated from Iowa State University with a bachelor's in Management Information Systems.
   - I have a Prusa MK3s 3D printer that I spend my free time designing stuff.
   - I am trying to get into the cybersecurity feild and someday hope to be a penetration tester or have my own  consulting company.
 <!---